Velma Swanston Howard: Career

 Howard translated many works by Swedish writer Selma Lagerlöf into English, including Christ Legends (1908), The Girl from the Marsh Croft (1910), Further Adventures of Nils (1911), The Legend of the Sacred Image (1914), The Emperor of Portugallia (1916), Jerusalem: A Novel (1916), The Holy City: Jerusalem II (1918), Gösta Berling's Saga (1918), Mȧrbacka (1925), and Charlotte Löwensköld (1927).
-"Even today, when you come across Lagerlöf in English, it is likely that it will be an abridged or edited version based on Howard's work."

 She also translated works by dramatist August Strindberg, including Lucky Pehr: A Drama in Five Acts and Easter: A Play in Three Acts.
 She contributed to a Swedish-language newspaper published in the United States, and wrote one short book of her own in Swedish, När Maja-Lisa kom hen från Amerika, encouraging Swedish immigrants in America to consider returning to Sweden.

 Howard was also a lecturer, suffragist, pacifist, and Christian Scientist.
 She was in the cast of a skit presented by the Professional Woman's League of New York in 1900, and played Mary Baker Eddy in a New York City suffrage pageant in 1911.